As outlined in this letter,

 In those cases, our policy is not to penalize students for missed class time.
 (Please note that students are not permitted to miss class to attend practices.)

 Students are expected to meet with their instructors at the beginning of each term to identify any class meetings they are likely to miss because of their athletic competitions and to discuss how they plan to cover the assigned material.
 They might, for example, review other students’ class notes (if permitted); meet with their professors in office hours to discuss the material missed; or write a short essay on the assigned reading.

 In short, while the University permits students to miss classes for sanctioned varsity-athletic competitions or related travel, these absences must not compromise a student’s ability to remain in good academic standing.

 In some cases, student-athletes may request an instructor’s cooperation in rescheduling academic commitments for occasional athletic competitions that fall outside of the varsity-athletics category, such as national team and Olympic competitions.
 We encourage instructors to make allowances in such cases, although the decision about how to handle conflicts remains the instructor’s prerogative.
-Instructors can consult with residential college deans and directors of studies for further information.
+Instructors can consult with residential college deans and assistant deans for further information.

 Please note that the Registrar manages the rescheduling of all final examinations.

-If you have any questions or concerns about the amount of class time that a student is missing due to varsity athletic competition, please contact the residential college deans and directors of studies, who will consult as needed with Dean Colagiuri, Princeton’s Faculty Athletics Representative to the NCAA, and with other colleagues in the athletics department.
+If you have any questions or concerns about the amount of class time that a student is missing due to varsity athletic competition, please contact the residential college deans and assistant deans, who will consult as needed with Dean Colagiuri, Princeton’s Faculty Athletics Representative to the NCAA, and with other colleagues in the athletics department.